 Santa Fe Annex

-After 1914: The white building in the foreground at 201 Rosenberg (25th) is the Santa Fe Annex, 8 floors, 1913, built to house the offices of the Atchison, Topeka & Santa Fe Railroad’s Gulf Lines as well as the unified passenger depot for the several railroad lines converging there.
+About 1912: The white building in the foreground at 201 Rosenberg (25th) is the Santa Fe Annex, 8 floors, 1913, built to house the offices of the Atchison, Topeka & Santa Fe Railroad’s Gulf Lines as well as the unified passenger depot for the several railroad lines converging there.
 Further back the 4-story brick Victorian Romanesque building at 119 Rosenberg (25th) was the previous Union Passenger Depot, 4 floors, 1897, missing the truncated 2 story crenelated tower which was taken off after 1914 (See 25th Street Pier showing the tower intact).

 |

-24 March 2019: 124 Rosenberg (25th): Shearn Moody Plaza (Santa Fe Building), 11 floors, 1932.
+16 September 2001: 124 Rosenberg (25th): Shearn Moody Plaza (Santa Fe Building), 11 floors, 1932.
 The structure united the 1913 Santa Fe Annex on the south end of the street within a larger building with elements of the Art Deco style in the center block, and matched the Southern annex with a mirrored building on the north side.
 As the anchor building of Galveston’s Strand Street, it has long been the focus of the district.

 |